sui-foundation/sui-demo-day-hk/NFT-gaming-track/Suia.md

 Suia.io is a social dApp built on Sui, where you can build new relationships based on NFT ownership.

 Suia has over 200K users, 50 Sui brands and 1.2 M txns, daily UV reaches 5k.
-We receive the Sui Grants & Sui Builder Heros and are also the dev partners of Sui in Asia to help its eco- expansion
+We receive the Sui Grants & Sui Builder Heros and are also the dev partners of Sui in Asia to help its eco- expansion.

 ## Eligibility